kepper104/youtube-archiver/README.md

 ## **Roadmap**
 - [x] Write a README (with instructions) - Done using chatGPT, but still needs polishing
-- [ ] Add option to select absolute download folder path
+- [x] Add option to select absolute download folder path - Works by default
-- [ ] Add option to download video descriptions
+- [x] Add option to download video descriptions - Implemented
-- [ ] Add option to download video thumbnails
+- [x] Add option to download video thumbnails - Implemented
-- [ ] Add option to download video statistics (views, likes, dislikes, comments)
+- [x] Add option to download video statistics (views, likes, dislikes, comments) - Implemented
-- [ ] Add option to download video captions
+- [ ] Add option to download video captions - Partly implemented, captions URL is available in the video json
-- [ ] Add option to download video manual subtitles
+- [ ] Add option to download video manual subtitles - Partly implemented, captions URL is available in the video json
 - [ ] Create a text file with the downloaded video information
 - [ ] Potentially move to yt-dlp's python API for easier setup and more control
 - [ ] Add linux support and instructions